asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 as shown below.

 ```
              input: *[3]
        output-list:
-    operand-stack:
+    operator-stack:
 ```

 ```
              input: [3]
        output-list:
-    operand-stack: *
+    operator-stack: *
 ```

 A punctuator `[` is found next in the input.
-Its precedence is higher than that of the punctuator `*` found on the top of the operand-stack.
+Its precedence is higher than that of the punctuator `*` found on the top of the operator-stack.
 Hence, the processing of the punctuator `[` takes priority over that of the punctuator `*`.